fybrik/fybrik/site/docs/reference/crds.md

-DatasetDetails contain dataset connection and metadata required to register this dataset in the enterprise catalog
+DatasetDetails holds details of the provisioned storage

 <table>
     <thead>